foo123/Dialect/README.md

 `Dialect` will parse this into a (fast) `grammar` template and generate appropriate `sql` output depending on the parameters given automaticaly.

-It is very easy, intuitive and powerful to produce `sql code` for an arbitrary `SQL` provider, by defining the `grammar` of `sql clauses` (sometimes even directly from the `SQL` documentation page, or with only minor adjustments).
+It is very easy, intuitive and powerful to produce `sql code` for an arbitrary `SQL` vendor, by defining the `grammar` of `sql clauses` (sometimes even directly from the `SQL` documentation page, or with only minor adjustments).